 When you buy beans from a big retailer, online or offline, you’re not likely to get them anywhere near as fresh.
 Also, although some speciality coffee beans make their way to supermarkets, the majority of the coffee beans you’ll find on supermarket shelves are NOT speciality coffee beans.
 They’re commodity beans, often put in a fancy looking packet and using clever imagery and branding, and words like “single origin” and “fair trade” – which usually don’t quite mean what we’re lead to think.

 Single origin is a term that can be assigned to any coffee as long as the beans have all come from the same region.
 Coffee regions are usually pretty huge, and there are cheaper, lesser quality commodity beans available in most regions, so the word “single origin” doesn’t really mean a great deal.
 If you’re buying ‘Single Origin’ coffee from a supermarket, it’s unlikely to be the same quality single origin coffee that you would buy directly from a roaster.

 Fairtrade is a term which leads customers to think that the producer of the goods have been fairly compensated.
 The issue I have with Fair Trade though, is that most of the speciality coffee beans on the market are priced substantially higher than the fair trade minimum price, and from what I can gather, the increased revenue that comes to retailers from using the fair trade label, benefits only the retailer & not the farmer.

 What about Amazon?

-I buy loads, and loads of stuff from Amazon, I use Amazon prime, and I like the fact that I can get things super quick, and usually with free delivery, but I’m not convinced that Amazon is the best place to buy coffee beans online.
+I buy loads, and loads of stuff from Amazon, I use Amazon prime (click here for the free 30 day trial) I like prime video, and I like the fact that I can get things super quick, and usually with free delivery, but I’m not convinced that Amazon is the best place to buy coffee beans online.

 Life is like a box of chocolates, so follow me on Twitter, and that’s all I have to say about that.